felixalacampagne/account/account.ui/README.md

       optional migration:
          new build system: selected: enter
          provide-initializer: selected: enter

+- Update to Typescript 5.5: obviously docs give no clue how to do this, fingers crossed it is automatic
+- Replace usages of BrowserModule.withServerTransition() with injection of the APP_ID token to set the application id     instead.
+No forking clue what this means, fingers crossed I don't need to do anything.

+- Migrate from using Router.errorHandler to withNavigationErrorHandler from provideRouter or errorHandler from RouterModule.forRoot.
+Equally no idea what this refers to, although I do use Routing and did have to fork around with it to get the browser refresh and back buttons to work as expected - fingers crossed this has not been broken by the continuous improvement grassholes.

+So.... here goes

    Forking Hell!
 It doesn't update Material: still says 18.2.7 in package.json.
 No Angular documentation for this, of course.
 Google suggests:
       npm update @angular/material @angular/cdk